 WHAT IS TITLE 1?

 Title 1 is a federally funded program that serves millions of children in elementary schools across the United States.
 Children who participate in the Title I program do so because they are in need of extra academic support.
 This extra assistance may last a few weeks, a few months, or the entire school year.
-The Title 1 teacher or paraprofessional works with a small group or individual on the classroom assignment or on other activities that reinforce classroom skills and concepts.
+The Title 1 teacher or paraprofessional works with a small group or individual on classroom academic goals or activities that reinforce classroom skills and concepts.

 HOW DOES A CHILD BECOME ELIGIBLE FOR TITLE 1?

-A child is recommended for Title 1 help based on a combination of the following data: district assessments, FAST data, classroom performance, grades, and teacher judgment.
+A child is recommended for Title 1 help based on a combination of data: district assessments, academic screeners and progress monitoring results, classroom performance, grades, and teacher input.

 WHO PROVIDES THE EXTRA HELP?